The castle facade as seen from Murthly gardens

 Murthly Fishings

-To book your salmon fishing on the River Tay, Ring Julie at our office on 01738 630 666 or e-mail julie.farquharson@bidwells.co.uk.
+To book your salmon fishing for 2026 on the Murthly Beats of the River Tay, ring Eilidh at our office on 07553 520 575 or send her an e-mail..
 Enjoy an exciting day on the river, and catch a salmon!
 You can see how we're doing on our Murthly Fishings Facebook and Instagram pages.

 Murthly Sawmill

-Our PV panel installation saved over 120 tonnes of CO2 emmissions in 2023 and 2024, with our brand new production-line machinery providing further efficiency and safety.
+Our PV panel installation has saved over 180 tonnes of CO2 emmissions in the last three years, with our brand new production-line machinery providing further efficiency and safety.
 All off-cuts from the mill go through a chipper and are then fed into the biomass boiler at the castle.
 This makes the sawmill a waste-free, environmentally-clean business right through.
 See our dedicated website at www.murthlysawmill.co.uk.

 Weddings, Filming and other Events at Murthly Castle

-We're fully booked for July and August 2025, and June 2026, but are still taking bookings for all other months.
+We're fully booked for June, July and August 2026, but are still taking bookings for all other months.
 We offer a bespoke service and the Estate provides a magical setting that's completely private.
-In 2024 we hosted weddings, a major film production, corporate events and dinners, a concert, and private hire events.
+We had some fantastic weddings in 2025 as well as hosting some great days out for businesses and private groups.

 Wildlife